ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Proposed treatments

-- An annual audit of privileged accounts is performed by the Agency leveraging Azure AD access reviews
+- An annual audit of privileged accounts is performed by the Organisation leveraging Azure AD access reviews
 - Forward logs to a Security Information and Event Management (SIEM) solution
 - Administrator training provided for specific technologies utilised within the HybridSystem
-- Agency training for security and system administrators for the use of Security Centre / Sentinel
+- Organisation training for security and system administrators for the use of Security Centre / Sentinel
 - Monitoring of events within Security Centre / Sentinel
 - Managed Service Accounts (MSAs), including group MSAs (gMSAs), are used where supported
 - Privileged accounts are added to the “Protected Users” security group